Antondelange707/ComfyUI-AudioBatch/README.md

 ## &#x2699;&#xFE0F; Main features

-&#x2705; No extra dependencies, we use the same modules as ComfyUI
+&#x2705; No extra heavy dependencies, we use the same modules as ComfyUI and a small module with ComfyUI helpers

 &#x2705; All operations accepts batches (multiple audio in the same noodle)